stephanendri/stephanendri.github.io/_pages/about.md

   - /about.html
 ---

-<div style="text-align: justify "> I'm on the job market 2021/2022 and will be available for virtual interviews at the AEA/AFA, the European Job Market, and the Canadian Economics Employment Exchange annual meetings. </div>
+<div style="text-align: justify "> I'm Stéphane N'Dri and I will be on the job market 2021/2022 and will be available for virtual interviews at the AEA/AFA, the European Job Market, and the Canadian Economics Employment Exchange annual meetings. </div>

 ---
 **My research interests** : Asset Pricing, Risk Management, Climate Finance, Big Data, and Machine Learning.